s-balu/sim_params/Readme.md

 ## Installation

-To install and use the sim_params:
+To install and use sim_params:

 1. **Clone the repository**:
    ```bash